appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/aws-device-farm-and-deploy.md

 ### Output Variables

+The outputs resulting from the operation of this component are as follows:

 | Variable Name                | Description                  |
 | ---------------------------- | ---------------------------- |
 | `AWS_RUN_ARN`               | AWS Device Farm Run ARN.     |
 | `AWS_TEST_RESULT`           | AWS Device Farm Test result. |
 | `AWS_OUTPUT_DEVICEPOOL_ARN` | The ARN of the Device pool.  |
 | `AWS_OUTPUT_APPUPLOAD_ARN`  | The ARN of the App Upload.   |

+---

 To access the source code of this component, please use the following link: